-We seek to inspire, support and initiate evangelisation in the Sydney Archdiocese so that it becomes “her deepest identity” and it can be said that the Archdiocese “exists in order to evangelise”.
+We seek to inspire, support and initiate evangelisation in the Sydney Archdiocese so that it becomes our “deepest identity” and it can be said that the Archdiocese “exists in order to evangelise”.

-CREDO supports and hosts works that enable people to encounter Jesus Christ and deepen their relationship with him in the Sacraments, Scriptures, teachings, traditions and community of the Catholic Church.
+We support and host works that enable people to encounter Jesus Christ and deepen their relationship with him in the Sacraments, Scriptures, teachings, traditions and community of the Catholic Church.

 Sydney Catholic Youth

 Sydney Catholic Youth is the Archbishop’s agency for youth and young adults within the Archdiocese of Sydney.
 Our mission is to walk with young people towards an ever deeper encounter with Christ, the Church and one another.
 We do this through three key areas:

 - NET Mission Team.

 Sydney Catholic Schools / High School Student Catechist Program